Active case

 Paraquat harms

-- Immediate symptoms of paraquat ingestion: Pain and swelling of the mouth, nausea, vomiting, abdominal pain, diarrhea (which may become bloody), dehydration, sodium and potassium reduction and low blood pressure.
+• Immediate symptoms of paraquat ingestion: Pain and swelling of the mouth, nausea, vomiting, abdominal pain, diarrhea (which may become bloody), dehydration, sodium and potassium reduction and low blood pressure

-- Effects of large amounts ingested: Within a few hours to a few days, acute kidney failure, confusion, coma, fast heart rate, heart injury, liver failure, lung scarring, muscle weakness, fluid in the lungs, respiratory failure, seizures and death.
+• Effects of large amounts ingested: Within a few hours to a few days, acute kidney failure, confusion, coma, fast heart rate, heart injury, liver failure, lung scarring, muscle weakness, fluid in the lungs, respiratory failure, seizures and death

-If you or a loved one experiences any or all of these symptoms, please seek medical care.
+If you experience or a loved one experiences any or all of these symptoms, please seek medical care.

 Paraquat pesticide lawsuit updates